 |Fourier analysis of the resulting signal in native frequency (left) and second harmonic mode (left) shows that the native signal contains much more energy at all depth, while the harmonic signal contains most of the energy at a certain depth, in this case at the level of the septum, showing a much better signal-to-noise ratio.(image courtesy of Hans Torp).||Energy distribution of the signal from cavity (lower curve) and septum (upper curve), showing the same phenomenon as the middle picture.
 The difference between cavity signal (being mostly clutter) and tissue is small in the native frequency domain (1.7 MHz), but there is little clutter at the harmonic frequency (3.4 MHz).
 Thus, filtering the native signal will reduce clutter, as shown below. (image courtesy of Hans Torp).|

 in harmonic (left) and fundamental (right) mode, showing

 imaging, especially in rducing noise from the

 cavity.
 (Thanks to Eirik Nestaas for

 correcting my left-right confusion in this image

 Stationary reverberation in harmonic (left) and fundamental (right) imaging, showing the effect of harmonic imaging on clutter.

+pattern.
 Here is simulated two wave sources or

 emitted or reflected waves are seen to generate a

 speckle pattern (oval dots) as the amplitude is

 the waves are neutralised where a wave crest crosses a

 though.
 This can be seen by throwing two stones

 simultaneously in still water .
 The speckle pattern

 can be seen in front of the scatterers, towards the

 interference pattern.
 This is generated by more

 considerable distance between the speckles and the

 scatterers generating the pattern.

 The speckle pattern can be used to track myocardial motion due

 to two facts about the speckle pattern.

 |An M-mode along the septum demonstrates how the speckles is shown as motion curves.
 It is evident that many speckles are only visible during part of the heart cycle, but if the speckle pattern is compared from frame to frame, the changes will be small.
 The grainy texture of the lines is due to the limited frame rate as the M-mode on the right is reconstructed from the 2D image at the left.
 When the speckle pattern is followed by an M-mode in the wall, the alternating bright and dark points are seen as alternating bright and dark lines.
 The lines remaining to a large degree unbroken, shows the pattern to be relatively stable, the speckles moving along with the true myocardial motion, and thus myocardial motion can be tracked by the speckles.|

 speckle pattern follows the myocardial motion.

 high frame rate of real time M-mode).

 pattern within (red).
 Within a defined search area

 the same speckle pattern in a new position.
 The

 movement of the kernel (thick blue arrow)

 in the original frame at t=0 (red square).
 In the

 area (white square), and the search is conducted

 |LOngitudinal speckle tracking in apical 4 chamber view.
 The resulting tracking of the kernels shown in motion.
 As can be seen, with a drop out apicolateral, this ROI tracks less than perfect, giving too low strain both in LA and MA segments.||Speckle tracking can be applied crosswise.
 In this parasternal long axis view, the myocardial motion is tracked both in axial and transverse (longitudinal) direction.
 It is evident that the tracking is far poorer in the inferior wall, due to the poor lateral resolution at greater depth.|